HOME > > SENSING AND CONTROL MAIN PAGE > >

 Installing the 1-Wire Drivers, including IBFS32.dll

-Besides the mere drivers, you also get some small 1-Wire utilities.
+As explained above, besides the mere drivers, you also get some small 1-Wire utilities.
 Don't be alarmed.
 Sorry for the extra stuff, if all you wanted to do was to test FarWatch... but maybe having the software in place will tempt you into the fun world of 1-Wire.

 My friends say I worry too much.
 None of the above "should" be any problem, but maybe you, like me, have the view that the less we do to our computers the longer they run?
 Ah well.